 Ph.D.
 Student | Past: J.D., Combat Veteran | Researching: Grand Strategy, Constitutional Law, U.S. Foreign Policy

 Welcome to my website.
-I am a Ph.D. student in the University of Virginia’s Department of Politics and a Non-Resident Fellow of Columbia Law School’s National Security Law Program.
+I am a Ph.D. student in the University of Virginia’s Department of Politics and a nonresident fellow of Columbia Law School’s National Security Law Program, where I will be an America in the World predoctoral fellow beginning in fall 2026.
 My research explores grand strategy and constitutional law, with an emphasis on U.S. foreign policy.

-My academic work has appeared in the Texas National Security Review and in an edited volume.
-My commentary can be found at The National Interest, War on the Rocks, Providence, the Modern War Institute, and elsewhere.
+My academic work has appeared in the Texas National Security Review and in edited volumes.
+My commentary can be found at War on the Rocks, Lawfare, The National Interest, the Modern War Institute, Providence, and elsewhere.

 I hold a B.S. (with honors) in American politics from the United States Military Academy at West Point, an MPhil. (with distinction) in intellectual history from the University of Cambridge, where I was a Rotary Global Scholar, and a J.D. (with pro bono distinction) from Stanford Law School, where I was a Jacobson scholar.